tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 If stepping away and taking a walk doesn't do the same thing for you, try to find what does.
 Find a practice that helps you separate yourself from the actual work involved with updating code and get into a headspace of curiosity and exploration.

+## When to Implement Feedback

 Depending on the situation, it may or may not make sense to invest in changes suggested during a code review.
-The determining factor of whether it makes sense is not how we feel that day, though.
+The determining factor of whether it makes sense is _not_ how we feel that day, though.
 Instead, we should use more objective parameters.

+If we've been able to pull out the emotion of code review ...
+PICK UP HERE.
 When in the headspace of imagining alternative solutions, ask yourself questions like: do we have a deadline, is either solution objectively better for our needs (speed, memory usage, etc.), and does going forward with the current solution make it harder to use the suggested solution in the future?
 The answers to these questions provide more objective points of discussion when comparing alternative solutions.

-After stepping away, you may find advantages or disadvantages to either solution.
-You can now have a more objective and constructive conversation about these points with your reviewer.
+After processing review feedback, you may find advantages or disadvantages to either solution.
+Taking the time to think about the options provides you with the tools to have an objective and constructive conversation with your reviewer.
 Rather than being driven by emotion, you can continue the conversation productively and objectively.

 ## Conclusion